aolson078/stick_rpg_clone/README.md

 in battle for a cash reward.

 The city also has a **Pet Shop** where you can adopt an animal companion.
+Available pets include a dog, cat, parrot, llama, peacock, and rhino.
 Pets grant small bonuses like extra defense or charisma and may help you find money or tokens.
+Companions can be trained at the Pet Shop to improve these bonuses and unlock stronger abilities.

 A new **Workshop** lets you craft and upgrade gear.
 Fights and events can yield metal, cloth, and herbs.
 Spend these resources to brew Health Potions,